mikeroyal/Ansible-Guide/README.md

 [ARA](https://github.com/openstack/ara) is a records Ansible playbook runs and makes the recorded data available and intuitive for users and systems by integrating with Ansible as a callback plugin.

+[Capistrano](https://capistranorb.com/documentation/overview/what-is-capistrano/) is a remote server automation tool.
+It supports the scripting and execution of arbitrary tasks, and includes a set of sane-default deployment workflows.

+[Fabric](https://www.fabfile.org) is a high level Python (2.7, 3.4+) library designed to execute shell commands remotely over SSH, yielding useful Python objects in return.
+It builds on top of [Invoke](https://www.pyinvoke.org) (subprocess command execution and command-line features) and [Paramiko](https://paramiko.org/) (SSH protocol implementation), extending their APIs to complement one another and provide additional functionality.

+[ansible-role-wireguard](https://galaxy.ansible.com/githubixx/ansible_role_wireguard) is an Ansible role for installing WireGuard VPN.
+Supports Ubuntu, Debian, Archlinx, Fedora and CentOS Stream.

+[wireguard_cloud_gateway](https://galaxy.ansible.com/consensus/wireguard_cloud_gateway) is an Ansible role for setting up Wireguard as a gateway VPN server for cloud networks.

 [Red Hat OpenShift](https://www.openshift.com/) is focused on security at every level of the container stack and throughout the application lifecycle.
 It includes long-term, enterprise support from one of the leading Kubernetes contributors and open source software companies.

 [OpenShift Hive](https://github.com/openshift/hive) is an operator which runs as a service on top of Kubernetes/OpenShift.
 The Hive service can be used to provision and perform initial configuration of OpenShift 4 clusters.